ole-klokkhammer/cloud/machines/core/README.md

   - efi (by selecting disk as boot)
   - /boot (1GB ext4)
   - / (200GB btrfs)
-- later duplicate the efi and boot, and create a mirror of root

 #### after boot

+- enable cgroup memory reporting if the kernel allows
+  - using cgroup v2 with memory
+    - sudo nano /etc/default/grub
+      - GRUB_CMDLINE_LINUX_DEFAULT="systemd.unified_cgroup_hierarchy=1"
+    - sudo update-grub
+    - sudo reboot
+- duplicate the efi and boot, and create a mirror of root on a seperate disk
 - setup zfs:
   - add ssd pool
   - add hdd pool
   - add db pool
+- LAN BRIDGE: create a real bridge for networking on the host, use this for exposing the services on local ips issued by the main dhcp
 - install lxd:
   - sudo apt install apparmor apparmor-utils
   - sudo aa-status